Education

 Research Interests

 Matteo is a Ph.D. student in Computer Engineering at the Institute for the Wireless Internet of Things at Northeastern University, under Prof. Tommaso Melodia.
-He received his B.S. in Computer Engineering in Computer Science and his M.S. in ICT for Internet and mutimedia - Cybersystems from University of Padova in 2019 and 2021, respectively while on 2020 he spent his winter semester as exchange student at Technical university of Denmark (DTU).
-His research interests focus on aerial wireless communications, AI for Cellular Network Systems and O-RAN.
+He received his B.S. in Computer Engineering in Computer Science and his M.S. in ICT for Internet and multimedia - Cybersystems from University of Padova in 2019 and 2021, respectively while on 2020 he spent his winter semester as exchange student at Technical university of Denmark (DTU).
+Proficient in Python and C++, with expertise in machine learning and data analysis for 5G/6G and O-RAN systems.
+He has developed applications and models to improve network performance, reduce operational costs, and optimize communication.
+His experience includes implementing Deep Reinforcement Learning models for energy savings in 5G and developing a time-series machine learning model to predict critical network alarms.
+He also contributed to open-source projects for digital twin frameworks and worked on optimizing UAV 5G communication.
+(Check Publications section for further details)

 Publications